wangchning/vocabulary/Vocabulary.md

 - His feelings of resentment have been srppressed.

 ## T
+### tear up
+: to get tears in your eyes, so that you almost start to cry
+- She teared up as the award was presented to her.

+: To violently rip or pull someone or something into pieces
+- Make sure you tear up any papers that have your personal details on them.

+: To cancel or nullify some contract or agreement.
+- He tore up the contract when he realized how little he would be paid for his work.
+- I had no idea they would tear our deal up if we sought outside investments.

+### temporary
+"Oh my goodness!
+That's a tattoo," your mother might shriek.
+You might tell her not to worry, since it's only temporary, and will wear off in a few days.

+### tomfoolery  &emsp;  /ˌtɒmˈfuː.lər.i/
+Tomfoolery is foolishness.
+Staring a food fight in a cafeteria is an example of tomfoolery.

+### twee
+Twee originated in baby talk as an alteration of sweet.
+Nowadays, we use twee for things that have passed beyond agreeable and into the realm of cloying.
+- The movie was a bit twee for my taste.

 ## UVWXYZ
 ### used to, be used to & get used to